 The reasons:

-2. Natural source — extracted from Camellia sinensis, not synthesized from urea and chloroacetic acid in a chemical plant
+- Natural source — extracted from Coffea plants, not synthesized from urea and chloroacetic acid in a chemical facility

-4. Consistent with brand values — Do Vitamins doesn't use artificial anything.
-Synthetic caffeine anhydrous, while effective, is an artificial ingredient.
-Green tea extract is a natural whole-plant extract
+- Consistent with brand values — Do Vitamins doesn't use artificial anything.
+Synthetic caffeine anhydrous, while effective, is a chemically manufactured ingredient.
+Coffee bean caffeine is plant-derived

 Side Effects & Safety

-Caffeine is one of the most studied compounds in the world, and green tea extract has an extensive safety record.
+Caffeine is one of the most studied compounds in the world, with an extensive safety record from both natural and synthetic sources.

-Possible side effects (dose-dependent): - Jitters or anxiety — less common with green tea caffeine than synthetic, but possible at higher doses or in sensitive individuals - Insomnia — if taken too late in the day relative to your personal caffeine metabolism - Elevated heart rate — generally mild and transient at 200mg or less - GI discomfort — uncommon at moderate doses, more likely on an empty stomach
+Possible side effects (dose-dependent): - Jitters or anxiety — possible at higher doses or in sensitive individuals - Insomnia — if taken too late in the day relative to your personal caffeine metabolism - Elevated heart rate — generally mild and transient at 200mg or less - GI discomfort — uncommon at moderate doses, more likely on an empty stomach

 Considerations: - If you consume other caffeine sources (coffee, tea, energy drinks), account for total daily intake - Pregnant and nursing women should consult their healthcare provider regarding caffeine intake - Individuals with anxiety disorders or caffeine sensitivity should start with 1 scoop (100mg) to assess tolerance

-Combined with PurePump's other 14 active ingredients — including 2,000mg L-Citrulline (Kyowa Hakko), 2,000mg Beta-Alanine (CarnoSyn), 1,000mg Creatine , 1,000mg BCAAs (AjiPure), and more — all branded, all disclosed, all dosed based on research — green tea caffeine serves as the focus and energy component of a comprehensive pre workout that works through multiple mechanisms, not just stimulation.
-The entire 7.6g serving is active ingredients, with 25 calories and zero filler.
+Combined with PurePump's other 14 active ingredients — including 2,000mg L-Citrulline, 2,000mg Beta-Alanine (CarnoSyn), 1,000mg Creatine Monohydrate, 1,000mg BCAAs (AjiPure), and more — all disclosed, all dosed based on research — natural caffeine serves as the focus and energy component of a comprehensive pre workout that works through multiple mechanisms, not just stimulation.
+The entire 7.7g serving is active ingredients, with 25 calories and zero filler.

 Every batch is tested by the Banned Substance Control Group (BSCG).
-You're getting green tea caffeine — verified, pure, exactly as labeled.
+Verified, pure, exactly as labeled.

 FAQ

 No. Milligram for milligram, caffeine is caffeine.
-200mg from green tea extract has the same stimulant potency as 200mg of caffeine anhydrous.
-The difference is in the delivery — green tea includes L-theanine and other compounds that modulate how you experience the energy.
+200mg from coffee bean extract has the same stimulant potency as 200mg of caffeine anhydrous.
+The difference is in the source — natural coffee bean caffeine is plant-derived and contains chlorogenic acids, while synthetic is chemically manufactured and isolated.

 How much caffeine is in PurePump?

-PurePump contains 100mg of caffeine from Green Tea Leaf Extract per scoop.
+PurePump contains 100mg of natural caffeine from coffee bean per scoop.
 The recommended full dose of 2 scoops provides 200mg total — equivalent to roughly two cups of coffee.

-Will green tea caffeine show up on a drug test?
+Will natural caffeine show up on a drug test?

 Caffeine is not a banned substance in any major sports organization at normal supplemental doses.
 WADA (World Anti-Doping Agency) removed caffeine from its prohibited list in 2004.
 Additionally, every batch of PurePump is BSCG Certified Drug Free, ensuring it contains no banned substances.